JuliaColl/venvs-lab3/readme.md

 bug dos tabs same screen
 cars: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard
-parabolic: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard al cambiar d room no sespawneja a prop d la porta second user to come to room does not see other players when u join a room, users always are at the spawn position and dont move to their real position syncronization with multiple users not working properly remove commented out code
+parabolic: use the full room, dont have everything in the back... and use 3D, dont have everything parallel to the blackboard second user to come to room does not see other players syncronization with multiple users not working properly remove commented out code